TrelisResearch/arc-agi-2025/o3-tools/README.md

 - Detailed logging of all runs for analysis
 - Support for different datasets and task subsets

+> **Note:** In testing, o3 looped (with tools enabled) does not solve any of the longest ARC-AGI problems (tested on 5).
+Shortest and medium tasks are solved much more reliably.

 ## Setup

 1. Install dependencies with uv: